On this page

 Onshore petroleum, geothermal and gas storage exploration and development in South Australia is administered by the Energy Resources Division under the Petroleum and Geothermal Energy Act 2000 and associated Regulations.

 The Petroleum and Geothermal Energy Act 2000 was proclaimed on 1 October 2009, to replace the repealed Petroleum Act 2000.
-Since enactment of the Petroleum Act 2000 and Petroleum Regulations 2000 in September 2000, the Department of the Premier and Cabinet identified a number of opportunities for enhancement relating to both administrative matters and emerging issues in the petroleum and geothermal industry sectors were identified.
+Since enactment of the Petroleum Act 2000 and Petroleum Regulations 2000 in September 2000, the Energy Resources Division identified a number of opportunities for enhancement relating to both administrative matters and emerging issues in the petroleum and geothermal industry sectors were identified.
 The subsequent amendment process led to the proclamation of the Petroleum and Geothermal Energy Act 2000 and associated Regulations.

 The main features of the Petroleum and Geothermal Energy Act 2000 are:

 - Establishment of a co-regulatory regime focused on achieving environmental, public safety and resource management objectives, and reduced compliance costs

 - Licence allocation and management mechanisms to facilitate competition in line with competition policy principles